Stamkos scores twice, leads Lightning past Canadiens 4-1

+MONTREAL (AP) - It was only a matter of time before Tampa Bay's Steven Stamkos returned to his goal-scoring ways.

-MONTREAL (AP) - Steven Stamkos scored two goals to lead the Tampa Bay Lightning to a 4-1 victory over the Montreal Canadiens on Saturday night.
+Stamkos scored twice to lead the Lightning to a 4-1 victory over the Montreal Canadiens on Saturday night.

+The Lightning's captain had been held scoreless in six games this season and had scored just two goals.

+"Any time you score and help your team win, it's great," Stamkos said after his first multi-goal game of the season.
+"Obviously tonight was a big bounce-back game for our team, for our line.

 J.T.
 Miller and Yanni Gourde also scored for the Lightning, winners of nine of 13 games this season.
 Anton Stralman had three assists.